OrGreenberg/DemystifyingFlux/background.md

 Unlike earlier generative approaches such as GANs, which rely on adversarial training, diffusion models optimize a **likelihood-based objective**.
 They are therefore known for their training stability and high-quality outputs, especially in high-resolution image synthesis.

-Their iterative nature allows fine-grained control over the generation process, enabling powerful applications such as:
+Their iterative nature allows fine-grained control over the generation process, enabling powerful applications such as Super-resolution, Inpainting and Text-conditioned image generation.

-- Super-resolution
-- Inpainting
-- Text-conditioned image generation

 ## Stable Diffusion

 **Stable Diffusion** is a family of *latent diffusion models* (LDMs) [6] designed to generate high-quality images conditioned on textual prompts.
-Unlike traditional pixel-space diffusion models, LDMs operate in a **compressed latent space**, significantly improving computational efficiency while maintaining visual fidelity.

-This is achieved by:

-1. Encoding input images into a lower-dimensional latent representation using a pre-trained autoencoder.
-2. Applying the diffusion process in this latent space.
-3. Decoding the final output back into pixel space.
+Unlike traditional pixel-space diffusion models, LDMs operate in a compressed latent space, significantly improving computational efficiency while maintaining visual fidelity.
+This is achieved by encoding input images into a lower-dimensional latent representation using a pre-trained autoencoder.
+The diffusion process is then applied in this latent space, and the final output is decoded back into pixel space.

-The original Stable Diffusion v1.4 and v1.5 models used:

-- A **frozen CLIP** [9] text encoder for prompt conditioning.
-- A **U-Net** for latent denoising.
-- Datasets like **LAION-2B** [10] for training.

-**Stable Diffusion v2.1** introduced:

-- Use of **OpenCLIP** [11]
-- Training on **higher resolutions** (768×768)
+The original **Stable Diffusion v1.4** and **v1.5** models introduced this efficient framework for open-domain image synthesis, using a frozen CLIP [9] text encoder for prompt conditioning and a U-Net architecture for latent denoising.
+These models, trained on subsets of LAION-2B [10], quickly gained popularity due to their open-source release, high versatility, and ease of fine-tuning.

-**SDXL** [12] further improved realism and prompt alignment using a two-stage architecture (base + refiner).

-**SD-Turbo** [13] enabled near real-time image generation via an **Adversarial-Diffusion-Distillation (ADD)** process, where a *student model* mimics a *teacher* (e.g., SD2.1 or SDXL) with fewer steps.
+**Stable Diffusion v2.1** introduced several architectural upgrades, including a switch to OpenCLIP [11] and training on higher resolutions (768×768), improving image structure and fidelity. **SDXL** [12] further improved realism and prompt alignment using a two-stage architecture (base + refiner). **SD-Turbo** [13] enabled near real-time image generation via an **Adversarial-Diffusion-Distillation (ADD)** process, where a *student model* mimics a *teacher* (e.g., SD2.1 or SDXL) with fewer steps.

-**Stable Diffusion 3 (SD3)** [8] added:

-- A **diffusion transformer** backbone
-- **Multimodal training** (joint text and image inputs)
-- Enhanced prompt consistency and reasoning
+Most recently, Stable Diffusion 3 (SD3) [8] integrates a diffusion transformer backbone and adopts multimodal training, combining both text and image understanding for improved prompt adherence, compositional reasoning, and consistency.
+SD3 is designed for scalability and robustness, closing the gap between open models and proprietary systems like DALL·E 3 and Midjourney in terms of controllability and quality.

 ## Rectified Flows

 **Rectified Flow** [14] is a recent generative modeling framework that simplifies and generalizes diffusion models by replacing stochastic denoising with a **deterministic vector field**, based on *Flow Matching* [15].

-Whereas diffusion models learn to predict noise $\epsilon$ added during the forward process, Rectified Flow learns to predict a **velocity vector** $v$ that points from a noisy point $x_0$ to the data point $x_1$, along a straight path.
+While diffusion models (such as DDPMs [4]) learn to predict the noise ($\epsilon$) added during a forward diffusion process, Rectified Flow trains a model to predict a velocity vector $v$ that directly points from a noisy point $x_0$ (not to be confused with DM notation, where $x_0$ denotes the "clear" image) back to the data point $x_1$, along a straight interpolation path.

 In DMs, the loss is: